pvlib/solarfactors/README.rst

 Contributing
 ------------

-Contributions are needed in order to improve openfactors.
+Contributions are needed in order to improve solarfactors.

 If you wish to contribute, you can start by forking and cloning the repository, and then installing openfactors using pip_ in the root folder of the package: